-- (8) No agency or political subdivision of this state shall provide any state, local, or federal public benefit in violation of this section. - (9) Each state agency or department that administers any program of state or local public benefits shall provide an annual report to the Washington State Auditor with respect to its compliance with the provisions of this section.
+- (8) No agency or political subdivision of this state shall provide any state, local, or federal public benefit in violation of this section. - (9) Each state agency or department that administers any program of state or local public benefits shall provide an annual report to the Washington state auditor with respect to its compliance with the provisions of this section.
 The State Auditor shall monitor the eligibility verification program used under subsection (4) of this section and any verification application errors and significant delays of the program.
 By October 1st of each year, the State Auditor shall provide a report to the Governor on the errors and significant delays, and make recommendations to ensure that the application of the program is not erroneously denying benefits to legal residents of this state.
 The State Auditor shall report errors in the operation of the eligibility verification program to the United States Department of Homeland Security. - (10) For the purposes of this section: - (a) "Federal public benefits" has the same meaning as defined in 8 U.S.C.
 Sec.
 1611(c). - (b)(i) "State and local public benefits" has the same meaning as defined in $8\ U.S.C.$ Sec.
 1621(c). - (ii) Any Washington State Lottery winnings, any sales and use tax exemption in the form of a remittance, and any other tax credit or rebate program provided by any Washington State or local government entity is a state or local public benefit under 8 U.S.C.
 Sec.
-1621(c).

-- NEW SECTION.
+1621(c). - NEW SECTION.
 Sec.
-5. (1) It shall be an unlawful discriminatory practice for an employer to discharge or terminate any United States citizen employee in this state, or any legal permanent resident alien employee in this state who has applied for naturalization, where, on the date of such discharge, an unauthorized alien worker was employed by the employer at the same job site, or in an equivalent job classification elsewhere in the state, in reckless disregard for the fact that such alien worker lacked federal employment authorization. - (2) It shall be an unlawful discriminatory practice for a labor organization, the Washington State Department of Employment Security or a non-profit corporation to refer for employment an individual whose unauthorized employment status would cause an employer to violate this section. - (3) Subsections (1) and (2) of this section shall not apply to an employer, labor organization, Washington Department of Employment Security or non-profit corporation who, as of the date of discharge, had enrolled in the E-verify program and maintained a standard employment practice of verifying the work authorization of newly hired employees in this state or, in the case of a labor organization, Washington State Department of Employment Security or non-profit corporation, individuals referred for employment to the employer, using the E-verify program.
+5. (1) It shall be an unlawful discriminatory practice for an employer to discharge or terminate any United States citizen employee in this state, or any legal permanent resident alien employee in this state who has applied for naturalization, where, on Code Rev/AI:eab the date of such discharge, an unauthorized alien worker was employed by the employer at the same job site, or in an equivalent job classification elsewhere in the state, in reckless disregard for the fact that such alien worker lacked federal employment authorization.

+- (2) It shall be an unlawful discriminatory practice for a labor organization, the Washington State Employment Security Department, or a nonprofit corporation to refer for employment an individual whose unauthorized employment status would cause an employer to violate this section. - (3) Subsections (1) and (2) of this section shall not apply to an employer, a labor organization, the Washington State Employment Security Department, or a nonprofit corporation who, as of the date of discharge, had enrolled in the E-verify program and maintained a standard employment practice of verifying the work authorization of newly hired employees in this state or, in the case of a labor organization, the Washington State Employment Security Department, or a nonprofit corporation, individuals referred for employment to the employer, using the E-verify program.

 NEW SECTION.
 Sec.
-6. (1) Beginning three months after the effective date of this act, every employer shall, after making an offer of employment which has been accepted by an employee, verify the identity and employment eligibility of each employee using the Employment Authorization Program.
+6. (1) Beginning three months after the effective date of this section, every employer shall, after making an offer of employment which has been accepted by an employee, verify the identity and employment eligibility of each employee using the employment authorization program.
 The verification shall occur within the time period stipulated by federal law or rules, after the hiring of the employee.
 A continuing employee hired prior to the date of the employer's registration with the program is exempt from the requirements of this subsection.